icon-project/icon-dex/README.md

 ### Flexible token

-Flexible Tokens operate as regular tokens, in compliance with *IRC-2* token standard used on Loopchain, but include additional logic that allows users to always buy and sell them directly through their own SCOREs at prices that programmatically adjust to reflect supply and demand.
+Flexible Tokens operate as regular tokens, in compliance with *IRC-2* token standard used on ICON Network, but include additional logic that allows users to always buy and sell them directly through their own SCOREs at prices that programmatically adjust to reflect supply and demand.
 For this, the main function of Flexible token is to increase or decrease the token supply.
 Then sends the new tokens to an account or removes tokens from an account to destroy them.

 #### issue